 Dr. Bayer completed her Masters and Doctorate at the University of Florida, where she obtained specialized training in assessment and treatment of childhood disorders, such as behavior disorders, learning disorders, and ADHD.
 During her 5 years at UF, she trained under the supervision of Dr. Sheila Eyberg, the developer of Parent-Child Interaction Therapy (PCIT).
 Early in her training, she decided to focus her training in the unique needs of military families, and thus completed her dissertation on resilience and coping in active duty combat-exposed personnel.
 She completed her predoctoral internship at Georgia Health Sciences University and Charlie Norwood VAMC in Augusta GA, where she combined her interests and developed a parenting skills for veterans with PTSD who wanted to strengthen their relationships with their children.
-She completed her postdoctoral residency at the UF Department of Psychiatry treating mood and anxiety disorders (such as OCD) in both adults and children.
+She completed her postdoctoral residency at the UF Department of Psychiatry treating mood and anxiety disorders (particularly OCD) in both adults and children.

-Most recently, she was lead Behavioral Health Clinician at the Shepherd Center’s SHARE Military Initiative in Atlanta, providing assessment and treatment for service members and veterans with traumatic brain injury (TBI) and PTSD.
-During that time, she was awarded Board Certification in Clinical Psychology from the American Board of Professional Psychology (ABPP) - a voluntary process of examination to demonstrate competency in an area of speciality.
+Before becoming a local, she was lead Behavioral Health Clinician at the Shepherd Center’s SHARE Military Initiative in Atlanta, providing assessment and treatment for service members and veterans with traumatic brain injury (TBI) and PTSD.
+During that time, she was awarded Board Certification in Clinical Psychology from the American Board of Professional Psychology (ABPP) - a voluntary process of peer-reviewed examination to demonstrate competency one’s speciality.

-Dr. Bayer enjoys time on the water, paddle boarding, and spending time with her husband and son.
+Dr. Bayer enjoys time on the water, paddle boarding, and spending time with her husband and 2 sons.
 Her dog often visits the practice.